Stanley Schmidt: Biography

-Schmidt was born in Cincinnati, Ohio and graduated from the University of Cincinnati in 1966.
+Schmidt was born in Cincinnati, Ohio.
+He graduated from the University of Cincinnati in 1966.
 He then attended Case Western Reserve University, where he completed his PhD in physics in 1969.

-After receiving his degree, he became a professor at Heidelberg College in Tiffin, Ohio, teaching physics, astronomy, and science fiction.
+After receiving his degree, he became a professor at Heidelberg College in Tiffin, Ohio, teaching physics, astronomy, biology, and science fiction.

 Schmidt was editor of Analog Science Fiction and Fact magazine from 1978 to his retirement on 29 August 2012.
-Additionally, he has served as a member of the Board of Advisers for the National Space Society and the Science Fiction Museum and Hall of Fame and was Guest of Honor at BucConeer, the 1998 World Science Fiction Convention in Baltimore, Maryland.
+Additionally, he has served as a member of the Board of Advisers for the National Space Society and the Science Fiction Museum and Hall of Fame and was Guest of Honor at BucConeer, the 1998 Worldcon in Baltimore, Maryland.

-Fiction
+Literary career

 His first publication was "A Flash of Darkness" (Analog, September 1968); his first novel was The Sins of the Fathers (serialized in Analog from November 1973 to January 1974); and his first book was Newton and the Quasi-Apple in 1975.

 One of his most recent novels, Argonaut (2002), shows an alien invasion from a new angle.

-Hugo Award nominations
+Awards and honors

 He was nominated for the Hugo Award for Best Professional Editor every year from 1980 through 2006 (its final year), and for the Hugo Award for Best Editor Short Form every year from 2007 (its first year) through 2013.
 He won the Hugo for the first time in 2013.
 In 2013 he was awarded a Special Committee Award for his editorial work.